.

 Laboratories: The Bridge to Patients

-The panelists urged laboratories to move from their traditional roles and bridge the gap with patients.
-They emphasized the need for labs to be active and guide patients through the health system efficiently and cost-effectively.
+The panelists urged laboratories to move beyond their traditional roles and bridge the gap with patients, actively guiding them through the health system efficiently and cost-effectively.

-"Get closer to the patient - work with your data analytics and financial people doing the contracting."
+"Get closer to the patient.
+Work with your data analytics and financial people doing the contracting,” recommended Schofield.

 Understanding Costs and Contracting

-The panelists also underscored the importance of labs understanding their costs and working closely with data analytics and financial teams.
+The panelists underscored the importance of labs understanding their costs and working closely with data analytics and financial teams during contract negotiations for value-based care.

-"No health system should ever sign a value-based care contract without a lab's input."
+"No health system should ever sign a value-based care contract without a lab's input," Schofield strongly suggested.

 The Proactive Approach to Value-Based Care